governance-game/governance-game/README.md

 ## Authors

-See the list of [authors](AUTHORS.md) for who participated to this project.
+See the list of [authors](AUTHORS.md) for who participated in this project.

 ## Credits

-For now we are using icons from the awesome [Noun Project](https://thenounproject.com).
+For now we're using icons from the awesome [Noun Project](https://thenounproject.com).
 Those icons are all under the license [CC BY](https://creativecommons.org/licenses/by/3.0/us/legalcode).
 Find all images used and their creators in our [Credits](CREDITS.md).

 We also want to thank everyone who has played the game with us.
-Even if you didn't explicitly gave us feedback we learned about the game by playing with you.
+Even if you didn't explicitly give us feedback we learned about the game by playing with you.

 ## Building cards